alphagov/smart-answers/README.md

 ### Registering on GOV.UK

-- `bundle exec rake panopticon:register` will send smart answers to panopticon.
-Panopticon will register the URL.
+- `bundle exec rake publishing_api:publish` will send smart answers to the publishing-api.

 ### Search indexing